alyserecord/wine/README.md

 <img src="/figures/pca_scree_plot.jpg" width="600">

 ## Predicting Price
 For predicting the price I tried both Linear Regression and Random Forest models.
-Overall, the performance of these models wasn't great, the highest r-squared value being around 0.48 and the root mean squared error approximately $45.
-Interestingly the Linear Regression model out performed the Random Forest model.
+Overall, the performance of these models wasn't great, the highest r-squared value being around 0.49 with a Random Forest model.
+The the root mean squared error was approximately $45, indicating that the predicted values were not very close to the actual.
+I removed the top and botton 10% of the data to remove the outliers, and while the r-squared value did not improve, the root mean squared error came down to about $17.

-I used a combination of principal components, type, features about the origin and (simplified into the top few and 'other' categories).
-Interestingly, the model performed best when it had all of the origin features by country, not combined into an 'other' category.
-The models also used the KMeans cluster assignment in its prediction.
+In the models I used a combination of principal components and combinations of my metadata.
+I simplified origin and varietal into the top few categories and one 'other' category to reduce the number of features as seen above in the boxplots.
+Interestingly, the models performed best when they had all of the origin features by country, not combined into an 'other' category.

-I found that the KMeans cluster assignment was not very helpful in predicting price.
+The models also used the KMeans cluster assignment in its prediction, but I found that the KMeans cluster assignment was not very helpful in predicting price.
 The distributions of each cluster were very similar.

 <img src="/figures/price_by_cluster.jpg" width="600">